in-c0/in-c0/README.md

 </p>

-## Vision / Direction
+## Vision / Direction for 2026

-1. Start building a personal brand as a fitness influencer + polymath engineer, inspire with the message: "Everyone should live their fullest life.
-Everyone should be an artist / athlete / business owner / influencer.
-Take the risk, build your dreams"

-2. Build an open source community around health/fitness/tech

-3. Run services that is useful for ME, i.e.
+Run services that is useful for ME

 Run services for the latest Research Breakthroughs in:
 - Health+Tech